 38. Mountain Khakis

 Mountain Khakis is a self-proclaimed “pant authority,” and it’s true that the bulk of its selection fits between the waist and the ankles.
-Its selection runs the gamut from rugged jeans (like the men’s 307 jean here) and khakis worthy of the most strenuous hike in Mountain Khakis’ native Tetons, to swank cambers and chinos (like the women’s Sandbar pant here) better suited to the local brewery or cocktail bar.
+Its selection runs the gamut from rugged jeans (like the men’s 307 jean) and khakis worthy of the most strenuous hike in Mountain Khakis’ native Tetons, to swank cambers and chinos (like the women’s Sandbar pant) better suited to the local brewery or cocktail bar.
 Most pairs are reasonably priced relative to other durable, stylish apparel.

 But if you’re all set on pants, Mountain Khakis has plenty more to offer.
 Its hats and gloves work well in the chilly (or downright frigid) mountain air, and stylish belts and buckles add flair to your outdoor wardrobe.
 Enjoy free shipping on larger orders and free returns.

 Craghoppers has a simple mission: “to create comfortable and practical clothing ranges to help our customers stay on the trail as long as possible.”
 Its outdoor apparel ranges from lightweight underlayers to mid-weight shells and fleeces to heavier-duty jackets ideal for a day on the slopes.
 If you’re looking for non-snow gear, check out its insect-repellent fabrics – perfect for an overnight camping trip by the lake.

 Craghoppers’ list pricing is pretty reasonable by upmarket outdoor apparel standards, but there’s a good chance you’ll be able to do even better if you hold out for its periodic (but seemingly frequent) seasonal sales.
-In 2019, Craghoppers’ post-holiday (January) sale featured across-the-board price cuts of up to 30%.
+Craghoppers’ post-holiday (January) sales can feature across-the-board price cuts of up to 30%.